 Yet the question must be whether that is on the sheer interest rate differential back into the US DOLLAR, or is it over concerns the global 'risk-on' reopening is threatened by any early shift to a less accommodative Fed policy?
-As noted of late, it seems the more telling issue is just how damaging the rapidly spreading COVID-19 Delta variant might be within the cross currents, and that is now clearly the more telling influence.
+As noted of late, it seemed the more telling issue is just how damaging the rapidly spreading COVID-19 Delta variant might be within the cross currents, and that is now clearly the more telling influence in the context of consistent Fed messaging on its desire to NOT withdraw any accommodation just yet.